Go to JKU Homepage

 About Richard Kueng

-Richard Kueng is full professor for Computing Technologies at the Johannes Kepler University Linz, Austria.
-As of 2024, he’s also an elected member of the young wing of the Austrian Academy of Sciences.
+Richard Kueng is full professor and head of the department for Quantum Information and Computation at the Johannes Kepler University Linz, Austria.
+As of 2024, he is also an elected member of the young wing of the Austrian Academy of Sciences (ÖAW).

 Richard Kueng pursues an interdisciplinary research agenda at the interface between computer science (algorithms & computational complexity), physics (quantum information & quantum technologies) and applied math (convex geometry & high dimensional probability theory).
 Broadly speaking, he aspires to develop efficient and simple solutions for important algorithmic challenges that also come with rigorous performance guarantees.
 Concrete examples are efficient subroutines for quantum and classical data processing, as well as (convex) optimization.
 Applications in optics, wireless communication, the math of voting and electronic design automation are also within his portfolio.